tahoni/hpsc-web-vite/README.md

 ## Summary
-The [HPSC website](https://hpsc.co.za) uses modern web technologies to provide an informative and user-friendly platform for members and visitors.
-The primary technologies used in this project include TypeScript, SCSS, and MDX.
+The [HPSC website](https://hpsc.co.za) uses modern web technologies to provide an informative and user-friendly platform for members and visitors.<br/> The primary technologies used in this project include TypeScript, SCSS, and MDX.

 ## Repository